 A multi-day cruise is a classic way to experience the immense island.
 There are several options.
 They vary in length, but also in the route.
 The west coast is by far the most popular, with attractions such as Ilulissat Ice Fjord and Disko Bay.
 Take your time, because the distances are often large.
 So make sure the time you get to land is not too short.

 Scoresby Sound is a large fjord, which can be found on the eastern coast.
 It has a tree-like structure and it is one of the largest and longest fjords in the world.
 It is great to explore the fjord by kayak and see the immense mountain walls in full glory.
 You feel very insignificant between all this natural violence.

 Along the way, you may encounter seals and perhaps a polar bear.
 In the water, you can see various icebergs.
 Logically, it depends on the weather whether the tour is possible.
 But if the weather is fine, be amazed…

 When you go hiking in Greenland, you should actually also try a route on ice.
 As the ice can be life-threatening it is recommended to go with a guide.
 For example, cracks of miles deep can be filled with snow.

 You can get on the ice in countless places in the west and east.
 And even go camping on or next to it.
 This gives an extra dimension as you can see the sun go down and rise again … Or at least see the nightfall.
 There are several ways to get to the ice.
 You can travel by boat or off-road vehicle.
 Or on foot, of course.

-Kangerlussuaq in the west is the only place from which you can search for musk oxen relatively easily.
+Kangerlussuaq in the west is the only place on Greenland to see the majestic musk ox.
 You will be driven to the animals in a jeep or bus.
 And you can see them eating quietly, frolicking or even fighting.

 But it is much more inspiring to go for a walk yourself.
 Then you will come across these impressive animals (with a little luck).